hahajjjun/YBIGTA-Segmentation/Reviews/FCN/README.md

 - Patchwise training means 'loss sampling', just like stochastic optimization.
 - By using ConvNet, created patches(same size with receptive field) significantly overlap, enables efficient computation.
 - Sampling in patchwise training can also correct class imbalance problem.

+### Discussions
+1. How 1X1 Convolution benefits ConvNet?
+Parameter Reduction!
+2. FCN Skip Connection is an architecture for exploiting contour information of downsampling features, in order to deal with loss of spatial info. & coarse mapping.
+3. Spatial information loss matters a lot in segmentation task!